TheIronBorn/simd_prngs/README.md

 Sorted by throughput.
 The full benchmarks are available in the `benches` directory.

 NOTE: even with flags like `target-feature=mmx` the benchmarks will still likely differ on other hardware.
-Latencies and throughputs may still be the same even with the feature flag.
+Feature flags do not change the performance capabilities of instructions on the same hardware.

 `RUSTFLAGS='-C target-feature=mmx -C codegen-units=1 -C lto=thin' cargo bench` (the oldest SIMD instruction set):
 ```rust